-We strongly recommend that the use of iMessage is not allowed for Year 4 students at all.
+We strongly recommend that the use of iMessage is not allowed for students at all.
 It is not needed as a learning tool, and we do not consider that these students are ready to interact in this online environment.
-Year 5 and 6 students also do not need iMessage as a learning tool and the use of this program during learning time will constitute a behavioural breach of our expectations.
+The use of this program during learning time will constitute a behavioural breach of our expectations.